 The Department contracted with Wichita State University to complete an assessment tool that would allow for predictions on rural Missouri community populations and future sustainability.
 The purpose of the study is to use a statistical modeling analysis in order to determine factors associated with each rural Missouri community that would predict the future population changes that could occur in each community.
 A stepwise regression model was applied to 19 factors which were determined as predictors of rural population change in Missouri.
 The model established a hierarchy of the predicting factors which allowed the model to place a weighted value on each of the factors.
 A total of 745 rural towns and villages in Missouri received a weighted value for each of the predicting factors.
 The weighted values for each town / village were then added together to determine an overall decision score.
 The overall decision scores were then divided into five categories and each town was assigned to a different categorical group based on the overall decision score.
 The categorical groups were developed from the range of overall scores across all rural towns and villages within Missouri.
-The range covers 1,191 score points (-245 to 946).

-Based on the assessment tool, the City of La Monte has been determined as a category 3 community.
-This means that the City of La Monte's socioeconomic status and population is predicted to remain stable over time.
-Future changes in only a few of the 19 weighted factors could cause your community to experience either a rise or decline of population.
-If your community experiences a decline in population which results in the inability to secure the necessary funding for an upgrade to meet the new requirements within this permit, a modification to the schedule of compliance may be necessary.
-At that time, please contact the Department and send an application for a modification to the schedule of compliance with justification for the time necessary to comply with this permit.
+Based on the assessment tool, the Village of Fountain N' lakes has been determined to be a category 3 community.
+This means that the Village of Fountain N' Lakes' socioeconomic status and population is predicted to remain stable over time.
+Future changes in only a few of the 19 weighted factors could cause this community to experience either a rise or decline of population.
+If this community experiences a decline in population which results in the inability to secure the necessary funding for an upgrade to meet the new requirements within this permit, a modification to the schedule of compliance may be necessary.
+The community may contact the Department and send an application for a modification to the schedule of compliance with justification for the time necessary to comply with this permit.